The Crow: Stairway to Heaven: DVD releases

 On March 17, 2005, all 22 episodes were released in a 5-disc DVD boxed set in central Europe through Dutch distributor A-Film.
 The set features the original broadcast trailer, a behind-the-scenes featurette, and interview snippets with cast members Mark Dacascos, Marc Gomes, Sabine Karsenti, Katie Stuart and John Pyper-Ferguson, fight co-ordinator James Lew, crow handler Dave Sousa, director of photography Attila Szaly, and executive producers Bryce Zabel and Brad Markowitz.

 2005 also saw a bare-bones episode-only release of the series in Australia on six discs across two volumes via Warner Bros.; this release was preceded by an even more basic single disc through Magna Pacific which featured the pilot and two "bonus" episodes.

-On July 24, 2007, Arts Alliance America released The Crow: Stairway to Heaven - The Complete Series in a 5-disc DVD set in Region 1 (US only).
+On July 24, 2007, Arts Alliance America released The Crow: Stairway to Heaven - The Complete Series in a five-disc, region 1 DVD set in.
 This set features an extensive array of special features including commentaries, a photo gallery and a gag reel.

-On February 15, 2011, Alliance Home Entertainment released The Complete Series on DVD in Canada only.
+On February 15, 2011, Alliance Home Entertainment released The Crow: Stairway to Heaven - The Complete Series on DVD in Canada only.